davidtirel95/becode-training-21-22/README.md

 3. Sarcasm 🖤

 ## OBJECTIVES ⚽
-Work as a freelance developer with companies and individuals on interesting/challenging quality projects, the end-point being : creating memories.
+Work as a freelance developer with companies and individuals on interesting/challenging quality projects.

 ## FEARS 😨
 ** who don't ? **